Litemage/jacob-s-dot-net/src/blog/bu-weather-station.md

 description: "The BU Weather station is a university project I am actively working on.
 The station collects and reports collected environment data publicly."
 author: "Jacob Simeone"
 pubDate: "2024-06-23"
-updatedDate: "2024-06-23"
+updatedDate: "2025-01-19"
 coverImage: "/posts/bu-weather-station/Weather-Station-Open.png"
 tags: "interesting"
 ---

 # An Introduction

-The BU Weather Station is a set of hardware and software that serves the purpose of collecting and reporting environmental data, designed by myself and others at [Bradley University](https://bradley.edu/), in hopes of eventually deploying the technology publicly.
-Pictured in the hero is the actual hardware, made up of a microcontroller, 915 MHz radio, and environmental sensors.
+The BU Weather Station is a set of hardware and software that serves the purpose of collecting and reporting environmental data, designed by myself and others at [Bradley University](https://bradley.edu/).
+The weather station is for now, publicly hosted at <a target="_blank" href="https://weather.jacobsimeone.net">weather.jacobsimeone.net</a>.
+Pictured above is the actual hardware, made up of a microcontroller, 915 MHz radio, and environmental sensors.
 Beyond the hardware/firmware, the weather station project also includes two other software components.
-Firstly, being the **broker**, responsible for collecting radio data and posting it to an internal database.
-Secondly, the **api server** is responsible for hosting an api that user services can retrieve environmental data from, including websites.
+Firstly, the **API**, which is responsible for hosting an API that user services can retrieve environmental data from, including websites.
+Secondly, being the **broker**, responsible for collecting radio data from the weather station hardware and posting it to the API where it can be requested by users.

 ![Weather Station System Block Diagram](/posts/bu-weather-station/bu-weather-sysblock.png)